 Maya MacGuineas: Here's How to Fix Social Security

 Maya MacGuineas is president of the Committee for a Responsible Federal Budget.
-She recently wrote an opinion piece for the Dallas Morning News, an excerpt of which is below.
+She recently wrote an opinion piece for The Dallas Morning News, the third in a four-part series about the Social Security program and its long-term financial issues.
+The full text can be found below.

 Social Security is a big deal.
 Its benefits make up the majority of income for more than 40% of seniors, and the tax it imposes is the largest for most Americans.
 Addressing the retirement program’s pending insolvency therefore poses an immense challenge that requires navigating difficult tradeoffs, but also an enormous opportunity to make the program serve Americans’ needs and hopes even better.